alefi/nestjs-microservices-interaction-solution/README.md

 - get rid of DRY principle violation in several places on codebase
 - use [Temporal](https://temporal.io) for a process orchestration

+## Techniques

+This chapter contains minor notice regarding to approaches, and could be skipped.

+### gRPP

+The microservices interact with each other using a direct gRpc call as a primary transport layer.
+However, there is an additional interaction method based on the BullMQ queues.
+As you can notice, there is a lot of code related to gRpc.
+But don't be afraid, most of that code is auto-generated, since the code in the repository is based on the code-first approach.
+[How to build types from protobuf files?](./packages/grpc/README.md)

+### Open API

+The Open API document is available by relative path `<HOST:WEB_GATEWAY_SERVICE_HTTP_PORT>/docs` (e.g. `localhost:3000/docs`).

+TODO Append the Postman document for be able testing locally.

 ## Usage

 Please read this section carefully.